arpitjain099/phoenix/charts/main/README.md

 The chart uses [cert-manager](https://cert-manager.io/docs/) for SSL certification creation.
 It is disabled by default.

-Although this chart container a cert-manager as a subchart it is not enabled by default.
+Although this chart contains a cert-manager as a subchart it is not enabled by default.
 This is recommended that you DO NOT install the cert-manager as a subchart.
 Instead you should install cert-manager as a separate helm chart.
 See [cert-manager docs](https://cert-manager.io/docs/installation/helm/).